Antivirals for Shingles

 Antiviral medicines prevent the virus that causes shingles from multiplying.
-These medicines shorten the period of rash, decrease pain during the active stage of the illness, and reduce the possibility of getting complications of shingles, such as postherpetic neuralgia.
+These medicines shorten the period of rash, reduce pain during the active stage of the illness, and reduce the chance of getting complications of shingles, such as postherpetic neuralgia.
 Antivirals may be taken orally (by mouth) or injected intravenously (in a vein).

 Why It Is Used

-Anyone who has shingles can use antivirals, but antivirals are particularly beneficial for adults older than 50 and people with weak immune systems.
-They are also used for people with severe rash and those who have rash near an eye and/or on the forehead.
+Anyone who has shingles can use antivirals, but antivirals are particularly beneficial for adults older than 50 and people who have weak immune systems.
+They are also used for people who have severe rash and those who have rash near an eye and/or on the forehead.

 How Well It Works

 Antivirals may reduce the severity of shingles and speed healing.
 When acyclovir, famciclovir, or valacyclovir are taken within 3 days of getting shingles, these medicines can significantly reduce the duration of pain associated with shingles.
-These medicines also reduce the pain caused by postherpetic neuralgia.1, 2
+These medicines also reduce the pain caused by postherpetic neuralgia.1

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)